Vijayanpp/Scriptworlds/_posts/2017-01-08-reducefunction.md

 </pre>
 </div>

-<b>Note:</b> <p>If initialValue isn't provided, reduce will execute the callback function starting at index 1, skipping the first index.
-If initialValue is provided, it will start at index 0.</p>
+<b>Note:</b>If initialValue isn't provided, reduce will execute the callback function starting at index 1, skipping the first index.
+If initialValue is provided, it will start at index 0.

 <h3>Example</h3>